PgBiel/typst-diagbox/diagbox.typ

  *
  * 'text_left' is the text that appears at the bottom left;
  * 'text_right', at the top right;
- * 'width' is the inner-width of the box, not considering table inset (padding) - specify the table's
+ * 'width' is the total width the diag box should span.
+Specify the table's column width
- * column width in this option;
+ * in this option;
  * 'inset' is the inset (inner cell padding) of the table - defaults to 5pt (just like tables do).
 Set
  * this to 0pt if not inside a table;
  * 'text_pad' is the general inner padding applied to text, which makes it move more 'inside'.
 It is used,